Eurasian wolf: Recovery

 With the exception of the wolves in Italy and the Iberian Peninsula, all populations shown here consist of Eurasian wolves.

 The recovery of European wolf populations began after the 1950s, when traditional pastoral and rural economies declined and thus removed the need to heavily persecute wolves.
 By the 1980s, small and isolated wolf populations expanded in the wake of decreased human density in rural areas and the recovery of wild prey populations.

 In 1978, wolves began recolonising central Sweden after a 12-year absence, and have since expanded into southern Norway.
 As of 2005, the total number of Swedish and Norwegian wolves was estimated to be at least 100, including 11 breeding pairs.
 The grey wolf is fully protected in Sweden and partially controlled in Norway.
 The Scandinavian wolf populations owe their continued existence to neighbouring Finland's contiguity with the Republic of Karelia, which houses a large population of wolves.
 Wolves in Finland are protected throughout the country, and can be hunted only with specific permission.
 As of December 2021, the Swedish-Norwegian wolf seems to be extinct and any wolf individuals found in these countries appear to be solely Finland wolves.

 The decline in the moose populations has reduced the wolf's food supply.
 Since 2011, the Netherlands, Belgium, and Denmark have also reported wolf sightings presumably by natural migration from adjacent countries.

+Eurasian wolf in Masovian Voivodeship, Poland.

 Wolf populations in Poland have increased to about 800–900 individuals since being classified as a game species in 1976, now for more than two decades under legal protection in Annex V and II of the Habitats Directive.
 The number of wolf packs in western Poland has continued to increase.
 This is confirmed by the results of the wolf monitoring financed by the International Fund for Animal Welfare and the nature conservation foundation EuroNatur, which is carried out by the Polish nature conservation organisation Association for Nature Wolf (AfN Wolf).
 The Polish scientists estimated that at the end of the 2018/19 monitoring year, at least 95 resident wolf packs would be west of the Vistula, more than at any time since data collection began in 2003.
 For the first time, the scientists were also able to detect at least three reproducing packs in the Sudeten Mountains in the Czech-Polish border area.